Dear Sarah, Mother of Isaac, Wife of Abraham,

 Well, yes.
 And… no.

 And Peninah… year after year she taunts me, reminding me of what I can never forget.

-So I left them at the feast and came to the temple alone.
+So I left the feast and came to the temple alone.

 I can admit this to you, Sarah – I did not have faith, but I had hope, a desperate hope that drew from me an unimaginable promise.
 I made a deal, a bargain.
 If God would remember me, notice me, and give me a son, I would dedicate the boy’s life to the service of the Lord.
 I would have promised anything in that moment.
 Anything to make the pain stop.